finos/rune-dsl/documentation/documentation.rst

 .. code-block:: Haskell

- func Execute: <"Specifies the execution event should be created from at least 4 inputs: the product, the quantity and two parties.">
+ func EquityPriceObservation: <"Function specification for the observation of an equity price, based on the attributes of the 'EquityValuation' class.">
     inputs:
-      product Product (1..1) <"The product underlying the financial transaction.">
-      quantity ExecutionQuantity (1..1) <"The amount of product being transacted.">
-      partyA Party (1..1) <"Party to the transaction.">
-      partyB Party (1..1) <"Party to the transaction.">
+       equity Equity (1..1)
+       valuationDate AdjustableOrRelativeDate (1..1)
+       valuationTime BusinessCenterTime (0..1)
+       timeType TimeTypeEnum (0..1)
+       determinationMethod DeterminationMethodEnum (1..1)
     output:
-      executionEvent Event (1..1) <"The execution transaction represented as an Event model object.">
-    condition: <"Parties are not the same.">
-      partyA <> partyB
-    post-condition: <"The execution event is the first is any post trade processes and so should not have any lineage information.">
-      executionEvent -> lineage is absent
-    post-condition: <"The input product was used to create the execution.">
-      executionEvent -> primitive -> execution = NewExecutionPrimitive( product, quantity, partyA, partyB )
+       observation ObservationPrimitive (1..1)

+    condition: <"Optional choice between directly passing a time or a timeType, which has to be resolved into a time based on the determination method.">
+       if valuationTime exists then timeType is absent else if timeType exists then valuationTime is absent else False

+    post-condition: <"The date and time must be properly resolved as attributes on the output.">
+       observation -> date = ResolveAdjustableDate(valuationDate)
+       and if valuationTime exists then observation -> time = TimeZoneFromBusinessCenterTime(valuationTime) else observation -> time = ResolveTimeZoneFromTimeType(timeType, determinationMethod)

+    post-condition: <"The number recorded in the observation must match the number fetched from the source.">
+       observation -> observation = EquitySpot(equity, observation -> date, observation -> time)

-The ``condition`` and ``post-condition`` perform a validation step in the same way as ``data rule`` for a `class`.
+The ``condition`` and ``post-condition`` perform a validation step in the same way as ``condition`` for a ``type``.
 This extends this key Rosetta modelling component to functions and not just data.
 As such, the same syntax for logical statements used for ``data rule`` is re-used here.

 Constructing the Output
 """""""""""""""""""""""